 For more on Balinese masks, see Judy Slattum, Masks of Bali: Spirits of an Ancient Drama (San Francisco: Chronicle Books, 1992).

-Video of a Wayang Wong performance in Bali, Indonesia.
+Click above to watch a short documentary film about Wayang Wong performance in Bali, Indonesia.